Bertha ContrerasRegistered Nurse (BSN)

 For the last nine years, I worked at the intensive care unit at Sierra Medical Center.
 During that time, I received my certification as critical care registered nurse by the American Association of Critical Care Nurses.
 Here I able to provide care to the most critical patients.

 Four years ago, I decided to return to school to become a nurse practitioner.
-I graduated August 2016 and now work as a health provider at La Clinica de Familia in Chaparral, NM.
+I graduated August 2016 and now employed at The Hospitals of Providence earning over $46,000/year.

 Like many others in the program, my journey was difficult but was attainable through Project ARRIBA’s support.
 I have realized my dream and became a nurse practitioner and provide care for many in our community who don’t have access to needed care.